PasaLab/Liquid/README.md

 # Liquid
-This is the code repository for the deep learning job scheduling paper titled 'Efficient Distributed Deep Learning Job Scheduling on GPU Clusters Based on Resource Requirement Prediction'.
+This is the code repository for the deep learning job scheduling paper titled 'Liquid: Intelligent Resource Requirement Estimation and Scheduling for Deep Learning Jobs on Distributed GPU Clusters'.

 The project is based on Docker.